kjunichi/keycastjs/README.md

 ## Usage

-Once you Start KeyCastJs.app.and Quit it.
+Once you start KeyCastJs.app and Quit it.

 ```
 open KeyCastJs-darwin-x64/KeyCastJs.app
 ```

-Then, open control panels at Privacy & Security.Check the box named KeyCastJs
+Then, open Privacy & Security tab at control panels.Check the box which named KeyCastJs

 ![Check that](http://cdn-ak.f.st-hatena.com/images/fotolife/k/kjw_junichi/20151207/20151207073228.png)